Easiest Instant Pot City Chicken

 However, my version of Instant Pot City Chicken is not fried, making it a healthier alternative to the original recipes that circulate.

-I know that this is Easiest Instant Pot City Chicken Recipe: Yummy Simplified!
+This is The Easiest Instant Pot City Chicken Recipe: Yummy Simplified!

 For those who have experienced City Chicken, you just can’t help falling in love with the taste of each bite.